MCERF: Advancing Multimodal LLM Evaluation of Engineering Documentation with Enhanced Retrieval: Conclusions

 Several of the findings are particularly noteworthy.
-First MCERF actually surpasses the full-document AllRules baseline on all tasks except dimension, proving that well-designed retrieval can compensate for reduced context when information is retrieved through vision-aware mechanisms.
-Second, upgrading from GPT-4o to GPT-5-mini yields significant improvements on language-heavy tasks but only modest gains on visual tasks, suggesting that the latter depend more on retrieval architecture than on reasoning capability.
+First, when specialized variants are considered, MCERF achieves better or comparable performance to the full-document AllRules baseline across all tasks, proving that specialized and well-designed retrieval can compensate for reduced context.
+Second, upgrading both the retrieval framework and the reasoning model (from GPT-4o to GPT-5-mini) yields significant improvements on language-heavy tasks such as Retrieval and Compilation.
+For visual tasks, however, two distinct trends are evident: For Dimension and Functional Performance, the images are information-dense and require specialized variants (e.g., Vision-to-Text) to show enhanced performance.
+For Definition and Presence, updating the retrieval framework shows modest gains on visual tasks since enhancements are mostly related to reasoner due to the nature of these question which could be answered to reasonable accuracy even without retrieved information.
 Third, our exploration of possibilities such as SAM segmentation (Appendix \ref{sec:SAM}), CLIP prefiltering (Appendix \ref{sec:CLIP}), and fine-tuning (Appendix \ref{sec:Finetune}), reported in appendix, actually did not lead to significant performance improvements.
-This suggests that modifications to the retrieval architecture and reasoning methods are more critical than preprocessing tricks.
+This suggests that modifications to the retrieval architecture and reasoning methods are more critical.

 Also, engineering organizations currently face a trade-off between token-expensive full-document ingestion and accuracy-limited naive RAG.
-MCERF offers a third path, approaching AllRules performance while maintaining a reasonable efficiency.
+MCERF offers a third path, approaching AllRules performance while maintaining a reasonable efficiency (Appendix~\ref{sec:Cost}).
 This work demonstrates that the bottleneck in engineering document understanding lies not in model capability alone, but in the preservation and strategic use of multimodal information during retrieval.